qnighy/node-cjs-interop/packages/swc-plugin-node-cjs-interop/README.md

-# `babel-plugin-node-cjs-interop`: fix the default import interoperability issue in Node.js
+# `swc-plugin-node-cjs-interop`: fix the default import interoperability issue in Node.js

 ## The problem to solve